flexera-public/policy_templates/README_META_POLICIES.md

 - Place the custom template file in the same directory as the policy template itself.
 For example, if the path to your policy template is `operational/aws/tag_cardinality/aws_tag_cardinality.pt`, the custom template file path should be `operational/aws/tag_cardinality/aws_tag_cardinality_meta_parent.pt.template`.
 There is no required naming convention but the convention implied with this example is recommended.

-- Add a `meta_template` field to the info() block of the child policy template containing the file name of the template.
+- Add a `meta_template` field to the info() block of the child policy template containing the file name of the custom template.
 For the above example, this would look like the following:

 ```
 info(